 Unfortunately, link building itself is not that simple.
 Google treats different types of links differently; for example, a link to your site from an established university is far more valuable than a link to your site from some shady corner of the web.
 Rack up too many low-quality links and Google will penalize you for spamming.

 Most business owners struggle to link build consistently.
 It takes a lot of time and research to post the best quality links, so many turn to link building companies to support their offsite optimization efforts.
-However, not all link building companies are the same, and there are several types of link building companies you should steer clear of entirely:
+However, not all link building companies are the same, and there are several types who consider themselves a link building company you should steer clear of entirely:

 1. The Paid Link Builders